• Project

 Southbound I-405 closure details

-A signed detour will be in place .
-Detour routes cannot accommodate normal traffic volumes, so travelers are advised to “know before you go,” travel during off-peak hours or, if possible, delay discretionary travel to help minimize backups.
+Detour routes cannot accommodate normal I-405 traffic volume, so travelers are advised to “know before you go,” travel during off-peak hours or, if possible, delay discretionary travel to help minimize backups.

-This work is weather dependent.
+This work is dependent on the weather and may be rescheduled due to rain.
 Check out the WSDOT real-time travel map for up-to-date information.
 If you have any questions and/or you would like to sign up for project updates, please email I405SR167Program@wsdot.wa.gov.
 Stay informed by subscribing to WSDOT updates for King County.

 Sammamish River Trail Reroute